European Super League: Club responses

-Club apologies

 Arsenal chief executive Vinai Venkatesham met with fans and confirmed he had apologised to the fourteen other Premier League clubs but that their reaction was rather lukewarm.
 Arsenal's head coach Mikel Arteta revealed that Stan Kroenke, the club's owner, personally apologised to the players and the coaching staff.
-Arsenal's board of directors wrote an open letter to fans stating to have made a mistake, apologised for it, and hoped to regain trust whilst assuring of their commitment to rebuild the club.
-In an open letter from the owner Roman Abramovich and the board addressed to its fans, Chelsea wrote they "deeply regret" the decision to join the Super League and pledged to work more closely with supporters in future.
-Whilst lamenting "the potential damage to the club's reputation" caused by their decision, Chelsea condemned the abuse received by club officials, and implored supporters to engage in a respectful dialogue.
-The Chelsea Supporters' Trust called for resignations from the club's board in light of the fiasco.
+Arsenal's board of directors wrote an open letter to fans stating to had made a mistake, apologised for it, and hoped to regain trust whilst assuring them of their commitment to rebuild the club.
+In an open letter from the owner Roman Abramovich and the board addressed to its fans, Chelsea wrote they "deeply regret" the decision to join the Super League but condemned the abuse received by club officials.
+The Chelsea Supporters Trust called for resignations from the club's board in light of the fiasco.
 Chelsea subsequently announced fan representation in board meetings.

-Liverpool owner John W. Henry apologised to the fans, players, and coach Jürgen Klopp "for the disruption" caused by club's decision to join the Super League.
+Liverpool owner John W. Henry apologised to the fans, players, and coach Jürgen Klopp "for the disruption" caused by the club's decision to join the Super League.
 Dismissing the apology from the owners, supporters' group Spion Kop 1906 wrote that "the only reason they are sorry is because they have been caught out yet again", and demanded fan representation on the board.
-Klopp said that Henry has not been in touch with him since the plans unraveled, although he came out in support of the owners, stating: "[T]hey are not bad people.
+Klopp said of the owners, "[T]hey are not bad people.
 They made a bad decision."

 Manchester United senior executive Ed Woodward allegedly resigned due to differences with the owners, the Glazer family, on the viability of the Super League, although some alleged that Woodward was involved in the plans for a breakaway league from the beginning.
 United's co-chairman Joel Glazer apologised "unreservedly" to fans shortly after their withdrawal was confirmed.
-The Manchester United Supporters' Trust responded: "We cannot just carry on as if nothing has happened.
-This is a watershed moment and we need to see genuine change as a result."
+The Manchester United Supporters' Trust criticized the owners.

-In a message to fans, Manchester City chief executive Ferran Soriano said that the board deeply regretted its actions, and explained Manchester City's decision to join was motivated by "future ability to succeed and grow."
+In a message to fans, Manchester City chief executive Ferran Soriano said that the board deeply regretted its actions."
 In May 2021, Tottenham Hotspur released a statement saying that the project was put together in secret due to legal constraints in place, and it was merely a "framework agreement" that through dialogue with the FA, the Premier League, UEFA, FIFA, and the fans would have evolved into "something workable."
 They apologised "unreservedly" but expressed disappointment at Tottenham Hotspur Supporters' Trust for refusing to meet with club officials.
-The club also announced creation of an advisory panel, composed of elected representatives, with the chair appointed annually to the board as a full non-executive.